-Find the jam recipe for the fruit you want to make into a sauce in the Cooked Jam, Jelly — Low Sugar or Honey section of the recipe sheet that comes with Pomona’s Pectin, or use one of the jam recipes on our website.
+- Find the jam recipe for the fruit you want to make into a sauce.
+Can be found on the recipe sheet that comes with Pomona’s Pectin, or use any of the jam recipes on our website.